Moving pods and rental trucks are more budget-friendly than professional movers but which is the best option for your move?

 Estimating what a move can cost is extremely tricky because every move is different.
 How much stuff you have, how far you’re moving, your starting and ending ZIP codes, the day of the week and time of year — there are tons of factors that go into the estimate you’ll get from a moving company.

 With container moving companies, there are also drop-off and pickup fees, transportation fees, storage fees (when applicable), and sometimes fuel surcharges or per-mile fees.
+See a more detailed breakdown of moving pods cost.

 With truck rental companies, there are often base day rates, mileage fees, gas fees, environmental fees, and late-return fees if your move takes longer than you expect.